Blueberry Peach Crisp

 • Peaches - classic golden peaches and white peaches both work for this recipe.

-• Old fashioned oats - to keep this recipe gluten-free, make sure to use gluten-free old-fashioned oats.
+• Old-fashioned oats - To keep this recipe gluten-free, make sure to use gluten-free old-fashioned oats.
 Some brands process their oats in facilities that also process wheat products or flour.
 Those that are labeled gluten-free do not.

 • Gluten-free 1-to-1 flour - I love Bob's Red Mill brand.
 Any high quality 1-to-1 gluten-free flour will work, however.